-Extends employer tax credit for paid family and sick leave through 2025 based on the Families First Coronavirus Response Act.
-However, counties are not eligible to receive this credit.
+Extends employer tax credits for providing both paid sick leave and paid family and medical leave under the Families First Coronavirus Response Act through March 31, 2021.
+However, counties are not eligible to receive these tax credits.

-Includes extension and enhancement of the Employee Retention Tax

-Credit, a payroll tax credit to encourage businesses to keep workers in their jobs during coronavirus pandemic.
+Includes extension and enhancement of the Employee Retention Tax Credit, a payroll tax credit to encourage businesses to keep workers in their jobs during coronavirus pandemic.